git-ftp/git-ftp/man/git-ftp.1.md

 `--cacert <file>`
 :	Use <file> as CA certificate store.
 Useful when a server has got a self-signed certificate.

+`--disable-epsv`
+:	Tell curl to disable the use of the EPSV command when doing passive FTP transfers.
+Curl will normally always first attempt to use EPSV before PASV, but with this option, it will not try using EPSV.

 `--version`
 :	Prints version.